CopperPanMan/Premiere-Pro-Silence-Cutter/readme.txt

 		= = zoom in (this is the default)
-		- = zoom out (this is the default) n = go to sequence-clip start ïDonít use your mouse or keyboard while the program is running, unless it starts to malfunction or you want to stop it.
+		- = zoom out (this is the default) n = go to sequence-clip start
+	‚Ä¢Don‚Äôt use your mouse or keyboard while the program is running, unless it starts to malfunction or you want to stop it.
 Then quickly move your mouse to one of the corners of your screen and it should exit automatically.

 Recommendations:
-	ïI recommend you expand your audio track so the waveform is taller.
-It helps the program to see the audio with more precision ïItís probably easiest to play around with the variables it asks for and then write down what works well for you.
+	‚Ä¢I recommend you expand your audio track so the waveform is taller.
+It helps the program to see the audio with more precision
+	‚Ä¢It‚Äôs probably easiest to play around with the variables it asks for and then write down what works well for you.
 If you understand Python, you could just hard-code your values in.
-They all do slightly different things: ïLeftmost X, Rightmost X, Top Y, and Bottom Y are the coordinates of the sides of the display with premiere on it.
+They all do slightly different things:
+		‚Ä¢Leftmost X, Rightmost X, Top Y, and Bottom Y are the coordinates of the sides of the display with premiere on it.
 This tells the computer where to look to intially find the timeline.
 For me, this was 0, 3440, 0, 1439, respectively.
 If you have one 1080p monitor, they should be 0, 1920, 0, 1080.
 If you have multiple monitors, this can change your mouse coordinates.
-If you're unsure, you can use the included executable "MouseTracker.exe" to read out the coordinates of your mouse in real time. ïminSilence is the minimum amount of silence you want the program to cut out, in pixels.
-If you enter 5, and thereís a silence 10 pixels long, it wonít cut it.
+If you're unsure, you can use the included executable "MouseTracker.exe" to read out the coordinates of your mouse in real time.
+		‚Ä¢minSilence is the minimum amount of silence you want the program to cut out, in pixels.
+If you enter 5, and there‚Äôs a silence 10 pixels long, it won‚Äôt cut it.
 20-60 was a good range for me.
-Enter numbers less than 1 at your own risk ïgap is the amount of space you want before and after your ìgoodî audio, in pixels.
+Enter numbers less than 1 at your own risk
+		‚Ä¢gap is the amount of space you want before and after your ‚Äúgood‚Äù audio, in pixels.
 5-15 was a good range for me.
-Enter numbers more or less at your own risk ïAudio Level is how high up the audio track you want the program to search when looking for light and dark pixels (audio and silence, respectively), from 1-20.
+Enter numbers more or less at your own risk
+		‚Ä¢Audio Level is how high up the audio track you want the program to search when looking for light and dark pixels (audio and silence, respectively), from 1-20.
 I had good results around 8-12.
-10 is half-way up, 20 would be at the very top and would only leave huge peaks, 0 would leave everything untouched. ïIf Premiere is being slower than the program and screwing things up, try proxying your footage. ïThe code can be found on my github at https://github.com/CopperPanMan/Premiere-Pro-Silence-Cutter
+10 is half-way up, 20 would be at the very top and would only leave huge peaks, 0 would leave everything untouched.
+	‚Ä¢If Premiere is being slower than the program and screwing things up, try proxying your footage.
+	‚Ä¢The code can be found on my github at https://github.com/CopperPanMan/Premiere-Pro-Silence-Cutter